 Festivals in Porto

 June is one of the busiest times of the year in Portugal when much of the country celebrates the Festas Juninas, street parties that involve eating sardines, dancing, drinking, and partying all night.
 Porto is known for its São João festival on the night of June 23.
-This is when Porto’s residents take to the streets to eat grilled fish and release candle-lit lanterns into the sky and bizarrely hit each other on the head with plastic hammers.
+This is when Porto’s residents take to the streets to eat grilled fish release candle-lit lanterns into the sky, and bizarrely hit each other on the head with plastic hammers.

 Restaurants in Porto

 Just like Lisbon, Porto has seen a huge expansion in the restaurant industry.
 The city boasts many traditional options as well as inventive new gastronomic ventures.
 There are also four Michelin-starred restaurants in Porto.

 Climate in Porto

 Another of the draws of living and visiting Porto is its temperate climate.
 Temperatures in the winter are usually between 5 – 14 (41-57 degrees F) and between 14 – 25 degrees C (57-77 degrees F) in the summer, although they quite frequently surpass 30 degrees C (86 degrees F).
 Although it is known for being one of the rainiest cities in Portugal, it gets a lot more days of sunshine than many other cities in Europe, including Berlin, Paris, and London.

 Porto is well situated by the spectacular Silver Coast, as well as close to the incredible national parks of Peneda-Gerês and Serra da Estrela.
 You’ll find many remote places to soak up the very best of the Portuguese countryside.

 Cities near Porto